ZachM89/HolyShift/README.md

 # HolyShift
+A cat druid one-button dps addon for vanilla WoW 1.12 and other useful feral druid functions.
 # Created by: Maulbatross (Kronos 3)
 - Functions borrowed from CatDruidDPS by Cernie and modified for efficiency and compatibility:
   - EShift